 Note:

-I’ve been watching an old television program that help couples navigate their relationships.
+This scenario was inspired by an old television program I had been watching.
+They help couples navigate their relationships.
 While it’s intriguing to see how things unfold, I’m more interested in exploring the concept of unknown parentage.

 “The following insights are offered from the perspective of Shahd 2025, a personal identifier I use for reflective commentary.
 ‘Shahd’ is short for ‘Shahdaroba,’ a name that carries the meaning of striving to make the future better than the past a principle guiding my reflections on this important topic.”